chocolacula/easy_reflection_cpp/readme/installation.md

 Python is dependency of everything now and most likely you already have it, otherwise please install it manually.

 After you have installed all dependencies you should made a decision do you wanna use [simdjson](https://github.com/simdjson/simdjson) for parsing or don't.
-Native for the solution parser will be available anyway but it's slower though a bit more flexible in map parsing.
+Native for the solution parser will be available anyway but it's slower, though a bit more flexible in map parsing.
 If for some reason you wanna reduce number of dependencies you can exclude `simdjson` via CMake option:

 ```bash